 Well, I recycle all my life too!
 Only to find out, just 9% of the global plastic waste is recycled.
 Shockingly low!
 Green Peace Malaysia published ‘The Recycling Myth‘ report when Malaysia became one of the dumping grounds for ‘Recyclable’ trash from developed countries after China imposed a ban on the imports of ‘foreign trash’ in 2018.

 I often questioned the ‘Recycle’ label too.
-If companies claimed their packagings are recyclable, why don’t they take them back for proper recycling and reuse the material again?
-Packagings cost is factor into the retail price, paid by consumers during purchases.
+If companies claim their packaging is recyclable, why don’t they take them back for proper recycling and reuse the material again?
+Packaging cost is factor into the retail price, paid by consumers during purchases.
 Why don’t they offer rebates for the packaging returned for recycling and build customer relationships instead?

 Turns out, it’ll cost more to sanitize returned packaging and recycle one or two times, than to make new ones to sell for profits.
-Make sense for businesses but I’m not buying it.
-Why should I spend money to invest in companies that do not consider the well being of our planet at all?
+Make sense for businesses, but I’m not buying it.
+Why should I spend money to invest in companies that do not consider our planet’s well-being at all?
 If they do not care about our Mother Earth, what makes you think they care about you?
 Are their products even safe at all to begin with?
-It’s better you spend your hard-earned money to build a self-sustainable home for yourself, invest in solar panels, rainwater harvesting system, energy-saving products, and acquire a piece of land to grow edibles.
+It’s better to spend your hard-earned money building a self-sustainable home for yourself, investing in solar panels, rainwater harvesting systems, energy-saving products, and acquiring a piece of land to grow edibles.

 Zero Waste mantra: “Use it up, wear it out.
 Make it do, or do without.”
 Besides, the most environment-friendly product is the one you didn’t buy. ~ Joshua Becker (Becoming Minimalist).